compulim/react-chain-of-responsibility/README.md

 ## Designs

+### What is the difference between request, and props?

+`request` is for deciding which component to render. `props` is for what to render.

 ### Why the type of request and props can be different?

-This approach may seem overkill at first.

 This is to support advanced scenarios where props are not ready until all rendering components are built.